In support of its aims the Society makes the following grants and awards

 We are now accepting submissions of proposals for our next PAS Grant.
 Please submit your proposals by no later than 30 June 2021.
 The successful candidate will be notified by 31 July 2021, with the project work commencing on October 1 2021.
 For more information and an application form, Click here for MS Word format, or Click here for PDF format.
 We look forward to hearing from you!

 Our first grant, in 2016, went to Carl Savage and Matthew Ball for a study of unpublished Roman, medieval and post-medieval coin hoards in Cheshire.
 Their work is published in Journal of the Chester Archaeological Society vol 87 for 2017.
 Our second grant, in 2018, was to Pauline Clarke for a review of early medieval finds from the county, and the results of her work have now been published in Journal of the Chester Archaeological Society vol 90 for 2020

 The Chester Archaeological Society offers an annual prize of £100 to the best final year dissertation in the Department of History and Archaeology at Chester University, preferably on a local subject.

 Click here to download further details

 For more information, please contact Dr Caroline Pudney

-The St John’s House Trust is inviting applications for grants between £50 and £6000 to support archaeological work in and around Chester.
+The Society invites applications for grants from its St John’s House Fund to support archaeological work in and around Chester.
+Applications may be made at any time of year but grants will not normally exceed £500 per annum in total.
 Grants may be used for: archaeological fieldwork and other research; the acquisition, preservation, restoration and reconstruction of archaeological sites, monuments and objects; archaeological publication; other allied activities.